The terminal, the console and the shell - what are they?

 If you have begun to use shell scripting and you share your scripts with others, e.g. on GitHub or Codeberg, I recommend that you develop your scripts according to the POSIX standard rather than something specific like Bash.
 Using POSIX will help ensure that your scripts can run on most systems.
 But if you only write scripts for yourself, then it doesn't matter.
 You can use the tool ShellCheck (a shell script static analysis tool) to find bugs or "bashisms" in your scripts.

-It is also worth keeping in mind that if you are writing large scripts, or use scripts that use complex control flow logic, then you're much better of rewriting such scripts in a more structured language.
+It is also worth keeping in mind that if you are writing large scripts, or use scripts that use complex control flow logic, then you're much better of rewriting such scripts in a real programming language.

-Choose the shell that gets out of your way and makes you the most productive.
+I recommend that you choose the shell that makes you the most productive.

 My personal preference is:

-- On OpenBSD: I use the default Ksh for both root and regular user.
-For the regular user I keep an
+- On OpenBSD: I use the default Ksh for the root user and mostly Bash for regular users.

 - On Linux: I just use Bash.